hemanthreddykunduru/Instagram-Agent/README.md

 > **⚡ Revolutionary AI-Powered Instagram Automation** - A fully autonomous Instagram agent that behaves exactly like a human, powered by advanced AI for natural interactions, content creation, and intelligent decision-making.

 ## 🌟 Features
+##😢 Instagram Blocked Account Stay tuned i will be back with alternative

 ### 🎯 **Autonomous Human-like Behavior**
 - **Smart Feed Interaction**: Scrolls through feeds, analyzes content, and makes intelligent engagement decisions